Cosmic Rays Determine Weather and Climate

 Laboratory experiments have demonstrated this mechanism.
 When the sun is active, as it has been over the last 100 years (coincidence?!), we are shielded from them; but, before then, since the 14th Century, the cosmic rays were more - as measured by isotope Carbon 14 - and as a consequence, it was 'little ice age' cold, with extensive global glacier growth and around misery to all our ancestors, we were hungry and cold.

-What I wanted to know - something I couldn't find anything on until now - was what were the cosmic rays doing during the last ice age, particularly the end of it; what is known as the 'Younger Dryas'?
+What I wanted to know - something I couldn't find anything on until now - was what the cosmic rays were doing during the last ice age, particularly the end of it; what is known as the 'Younger Dryas'?

 Keep warm.